0xZDH/redirect.rules/README.md

                 azure
                 office365
                 oraclecloud

+        NOTE: Company names/identifiers used within the core/data/asns.py file can also be used.
+                Exclude All ZScaler ASN's: `--exclude ZSCALER`
+                Exclude ZScaler's ATL ASN: `--exclude ZSCALER-ATLANTA`
 ```

 > All static data is stored within the core/data/ directory in .py files as Python objects.
 If you need to remove an ASN/User-Agent/IP/etc. from a static list, open the corresponding Python file and comment out what you no longer require.
 If you need to add anything, follow the :format: at the top of the Python data file (if present).